ThuverX/mysims-research/src/index.md

 # MySims Research
 These files try to document MySims (PC) to the best of our ability.
 And do not document any of MySims sequels or MySims DS.

+**Interested in making mods?
+This wiki now also includes information on how to mod the game using the MySims Modloader [here](Modding/index.md)**.

 > ⚠️ IMPORTANT
 >
 > These documents are a work in progress.